sonic-net/SONiC/doc/LoM/LocalMitigation.md

 For a link the common issues are flaps, CRC-errors & discards.
 Here we need a way to watch for it with appropriate algorithm to identify anomalies.
 When an anomaly is detected, the mitigation is bring link down.
 But this demands basic safety checks.
 A detection-action can be configured with appropriate mitigation actions to run upon detection, along with approriate safety checks to precede the mitigation action.
 This is called action sequence or binding sequence.

 ### Link anomaly Detection action:
 An action for link flap may be written for flap by observing STATE-DB changes.
 An action for CRC-errors/discards may watch counters.
 These actions are run forever, often cache data at different time points and run an algorithm on the cached data to detect an anomaly.
-Upon detection, the detected anomaly is published via SONiC events channel that reaches EventHub via low latency channel in couple of seconds.
-Every published action is logged too as a fallback.
+Upon detection, the detected anomaly is published via gNMI channel to EventHub in few seconds.
+Every published action is also logged as a fallback.
 Data published & logged are as per schema.

 ### Safety check action:
 The mitigation action for a failing link, is to bring the link down.
 But this demands a safety check to assess the capacity of not just this device, but more of a global scope.
 One may write a local safety check action, that could succeed if device has the link availability > 75% (_this magic number is configurable_).
-When this local check fails, the action can reach out to an external SCS service for a global chjeck.
+When this local check fails, the action can reach out to an external SCS service for a global check.
 This action returns success, if mitigation can happen, else return failure.
 In either case, its result is published & logged.
 A success/green-flag will allow mitigation to run.

 ### Mitigation action:
 This action can set the admin down for the link.
 This action is published.